ElektraInitiative/libelektra/doc/WHY.md

   - cascading between `/etc`, `$HOME`, `cwd` and so on
   - you can change which Elektra path is connected to which configuration file with [mounting](/doc/help/elektra-mounting.md)
+- No daemon, so no single point of failure but still having guarantees of consistent, validated files with good performance.
+- Provides 3-way merging for configuration upgrades.

+### Further reasons ###

 - Links and automatic calculation of values: unlike with other solutions you do not need to duplicate configuration values for different applications but